Chain Cleaning using the CM-5.2 Cyclone™ Chain Scrubber

 Place CM-5.2 under lower section of chain.
 Push chain down into the large roller.

-NOTE: Check that the chain is fully engaged and properly engage on the teeth of the sprocket inside the large roller.
+NOTE: Check that the chain is fully and properly engaged on the teeth of the sprocket inside the large roller.

 Lower top cover into place and close each end clip.
 Practice spinning pedals with the CM-5.2 dry.
 Hold the CM-5.2 with the left hand and back pedal with the right hand.
 If the CM-5.2 is twisted side to side, it may derail the chain.